|

 "hot-spot" is a brighter cone of light inside the spotlight cone

 and has the same center line.
-The radius
+The radius value specifies the

 angle, in degrees, between the edge of this bright, inner cone and the center